Tooth abscessPeriapical abscess; Dental abscess; Tooth infection; Abscess - tooth

-Dental x-rays and other tests can help your dentist determine which tooth or teeth is causing the problem.
+Dental x-rays and other tests can help your dentist determine which tooth or teeth are causing the problem.

 The goals of treatment are to cure the infection, save the tooth, and prevent complications.

-Antibiotics may be given to fight the infection.
-Warm salt-water rinses may be soothing.
-Over-the-counter pain relievers may relieve the toothache and fever.
+Your dentist might prescribe antibiotics to fight the infection.
+Warm saltwater rinses may help ease the pain.
+Over-the-counter pain relievers may relieve your toothache and fever.